-Organic diapers, stroller detailing, and no phones allowed: inside an exclusive, $5K/year club for kids
+Organic diapers, stroller detailing, and no phones allowed: inside an exclusive $5K/year club for kids

 People who spend their days working at a chic coworking space like WeWork or The Wing and workout at a members-only gym like Equinox or OrangeTheory may be intrigued by a new play space called The Wonder that opens its doors this Sunday.

 For an annual subscription of $4,800 a year–yes, that’s the cost of college tuition in some states–a family gains access to a theatrically designed space in Tribeca, New York, that offers classes to children, from newborns to tweens.
 No cell phones are allowed in most parts of the space.
-There’s a fully stocked changing room full of organic Coterie diapers and all-natural baby lotion from organic brand Ever Eden.
+There’s a fully stocked changing room full of organic diapers and all-natural baby lotion from organic brand Evereden.
 For parents, the bathroom is stocked with high-end beauty products from the nontoxic brand Beautycounter.
 There’s even a stroller detailing station where experts will suck up cookie crumbs from your child’s buggy using a Dyson vacuum cleaner.

 The Wonder has $2 million in seed funding from angel investors including Rebecca Minkoff, Marissa Mayer, and Red Sea Ventures, and it is the brainchild of two moms: Sarah Robinson, who previously founded a fertility startup, and Noria Morales, who led collaborations and influencer marketing at Target.
 When the two of them met up, they often commented on how little innovation there had been in kids’ enrichment activities since they themselves were children.
 “We were still doing the parachute,” Robinson says.
 (This is a game where toddlers hold the sides of a large piece of airy fabric and watch it go up and down in the air.)
 “We wanted to come up with more creative options for kids.”